jessemillar/class-notes/tech-201/lessons/lesson-18.md

 ### The Justinian Code
 - Lasted for over 500 years
 - Solved conflicts between laws of various conquered peoples
+- Encoded Christian belief into law
 - Simplified 2-3 million lines of laws to 150,000 lines
+- "Justice is the constant and perpetual wish to render every one his due"
+- Divided law into public and private
+- Three types of law:
+	1. Natural Law
+	1. Common Law
+		- Laws common to mankind
+	1. Civil Law
+		- Laws that are unique to the culture at hand

 ## Belisarius
 - A great general of Justinian
+- Fought against the Goths
 - Unwillingly became emperor of Italy to end a war
 	- This formed a rift between Belisarius and Justinian that was never healed